Nannan-Liu/Nannan-Liu.github.io/_pages/about.md

 About me
 --------

 I am a researcher of interpreting studies and computational linguistics.
-I got my PhD in Translation from the University of Hong Kong and master’s in conference interpreting from Beijing Foreign Studies University (Běiwài).
+I got my PhD in Translation from the University of Hong Kong and master’s in interpreting from Beijing Foreign Studies University (Běiwài).